appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 - `:description`: The event description.
 - `:ttl`: The duration that the event is considered valid.
 See the [Index](/index) documentation for more information about the index.
 - `:tags`: A list of tags associated to the event (like `["foo" "bar"]` for example).
 - Extra fields can also be added if you want to.
+One important extra field is `:stream`.
+It can be used to specify on which stream the event should be send.
+By default, events are sent to all streags with `:default` in their configurations.

 ### Streams